apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Death
 -----

 Somnium is designed to be a challenging action/thriller experience.
-Combat is dangerous for all parties involved and the player has a greatly expanded suite of option they can use to build their character up against the dangers.
+Combat is dangerous for all parties involved and the player has a greatly expanded suite of options they can use to build their character up against the dangers.
 In the beginning you might die fairly often, you are weak and have the fewest tools at your disposal.

 In Somnium, death does not toss you back to a previous save.
 Instead, dying causes you to resurrect back at the last Earthen Reliquary that you activated.